U.S. police chiefs vulnerable as crime rates, media pressures rise

 The advent of police body and dashboard cameras, and the use of smartphones to quickly share video via social media has ratcheted up the pressure, law enforcement officials and experts said.

-"I talk to enough chiefs who recognize they're one incident away from their whole department being put under a huge microscope," said Chuck Wexler, executive director of Police Executive Research Forum (PERF), a non-profit organization that has been hired by dozens of cities in recent years, including Chicago, to help recruit new police chiefs.
+"I talk to enough chiefs who recognise they're one incident away from their whole department being put under a huge microscope," said Chuck Wexler, executive director of Police Executive Research Forum (PERF), a non-profit organisation that has been hired by dozens of cities in recent years, including Chicago, to help recruit new police chiefs.

 "Mayors are reacting quickly," he added.
 "They're holding police chiefs to a standard we really haven't seen ever, especially around issues of use of force and community trust," he added.